magwenelab/trackscar-tools/README.md

-# TrackScar imageJ macros
+# TrackScar helper macros

-This repo contains toolsets to help with budscar counting for TrackScar.
+This repo contains ImageJ toolsets to help with budscar counting for TrackScar and scripts to process images from a DeltaVision microscope DeltaVision micrscope.
+Example images are included for demonstration purposes.
+The tools will need to be adapted for other setups.
+If you have the desire to make more general tools, please feel free to get in touch.

 # Installation

+To use the scripts, you must install the libraries `plyr` and `argparser` you must also install imagemagick with the libtiff option.
+To install the macros, copy them to the toolsets directory in Fiji, and put the scripts somewhere in your PATH.
+See below for instructions:

 ## Without git